Cornerback24/Blender-NLA-Midi-Copier/README.md

       control.
 This option is only valid for Type Object, Type Material, or any type that can be object data (such as Mesh and Curve).
 If the type is Material, the action wll be copied to the active materials of the selected objects.
-* Duplicate Object on Overlap:
-    * If this option is selected, then overlapping action strips will be placed on new objects that are duplicates of the original object being animated.
-This option is only valid for Type Object or any type that can be object data (such as Mesh and Curve).
-If the type is not Object, then all objects using the data will be duplicated.
-For example if the action is defined on a Curve, all objects using the Curve will be duplicated.
-* Action Length (Frames):
-    * The length of the action.
-Used to determine if the action overlaps another action when duplicating objects.
-      Defaults to the true length of the action.
-As an example, if this is set to 50 frames, and two notes are only 30 frames apart, then the action for the second note will be considered to overlap the action.
-The second note's action will be copied to a duplicate object if Duplicate Object on Overlap is selected.
-If this value is set to less than the true length of the action, it will be replaced by the true length of the action.
-This control is not available if no action is selected.
 * Sync Length with Notes
     * If selected, the length of the copied action will be scaled to match the length of the note it is copied to multiplied by the scale factor.